 You can use the Trello board to delegate work to Jira, follow progress, and offer feedback.
 The freelance developer will be able to communicate with you from within Jira and sync finished work back to Trello with just a few clicks.

-How To Use Unito
+How to use Unito

-- Our Mirror Power-Up, for syncing individual cards
+- Mirror Power-Up for syncing individual cards.

 You’ll then have three steps for customizing your flow:

 - Set rules, so only specific information travels between the two boards or tools.